worktheclock/replit.github.io/repls/quick-start.md

   app.run(host='0.0.0.0', port=8080)
 ```

-We're creating a new page where we look for a query param `secret` and we check to see if it matches our `.env` secret.
+We're creating a new page where we look for a query parameter `secret` and we check to see if it matches our `.env` secret.
 Watch the video below to see the results.

 <video width="60%" height="auto" controls style="display:block;margin: 0 auto;">
   <source src="https://replit.github.io/media/quick-start/env-files.mp4" />
 </video>

 Of course, this is a very insecure way of handling secret tokens, since the URL including the query parameter can be cached.
 This is just a simple demonstration.

 [More on env files](/repls/secret-keys)